axoflow/axosyslog-core-docs/content/filterx/operator-reference.md

 {{% alert title="Note" color="info" %}}

-- If you want to process the matches of a search, use the {{% xref "/filterx/function-reference.md#regexp-search" %}} filterx function.
+- If you want to process the matches of a search, use the {{% xref "/filterx/function-reference.md#regexp-search" %}} FilterX function.
-- If you want to rewrite or modify the matches of a search, use the {{% xref "/filterx/function-reference.md#regexp-subst" %}} filterx function.
+- If you want to rewrite or modify the matches of a search, use the {{% xref "/filterx/function-reference.md#regexp-subst" %}} FilterX function.

 {{% /alert %}}